ClimerLab/FBP/README.md

 Details on [FBP 1.0.0](https://ieeexplore.ieee.org/document/9669803) from 2021 IEEE International Conference on Bioinformatics and Biomedicine (BIBM).

+FBP 1.1.0 updates how the FBP_worker enumerates the patterns.

 ## To Use
 Configure the Makefile with the locaion of open mpi libraries and binary